Ianzhangy/Coursework1/README.md

 - The code use do while to handle user input errors during character creation and map level selection.
 - Test cases cover scenarios like character creation, combat outcomes, level progression, and potential edge cases.
 - 1.**Initialization:**
 a.
-Input letter for name, after can display. √
+Input letter for name, after can display. √ <br>
 b.
-Input number for name, after can display. √
+Input number for name, after can display. √ <br>
 c.
-Input symbol for name, after can display. √
+Input symbol for name, after can display. √ <br>
 - 2.**Role Selection:**
 a.
 Input 1 to choose a warrior, and verify if the warrior's attributes are correctly set in the attribute of the main menu. √
 b.
 Input 2 to choose a mage, and verify if the mage's attributes are correctly set in the attribute of the main menu. √